OpenElements/open-elements-website/content/posts/2024-01-18-performance-of-java-logging.md

 ![Measurement Comparision](/posts/2024-01-18-performance-of-java-logging/measure-comparision-logging.jpg)

 The clearly higher performance is due to the fact that the write operation of the asynchronous loggers does not block.
-The Log4J2 and Chronicle Logger loggers use different internal libraries internally, but both are based on a "lock-free inter-thread communication library".
+The Log4J2 and Chronicle Logger loggers use different libraries internally, but both are based on a "lock-free inter-thread communication library".
 While [LMAX Disruptor](https://github.com/LMAX-Exchange/disruptor) has to be added as a library for Log4J, which internally enables asynchronous logging via ring buffers, the Chronicle Logger is directly based on the [Chronicle Queue library](https://github.com/OpenHFT/Chronicle-Queue).

 ![Synchronous-Asynchronous Logging](/posts/2024-01-18-performance-of-java-logging/synchronous-asynchronous-logging.jpg)